 Gertrud Arndt

-Gertrud Arndt was born on September 20, 1903 in Ratibor/Upper Silesia.
-With a scholarship in her pocket, Arndt decided to go to the Bauhaus after seeing the first Bauhaus exhibition in Weimar (1923).
+Gertrud Arndt was born on September 20, 1903, in Ratibor, Upper Silesia.
+After seeing the first Bauhaus exhibition in Weimar (1923), Arndt, with a scholarship in her pocket, decided to attend the Bauhaus.
 After the preliminary course, the young woman moved to the weaving workshop, where she worked productively and creatively for the next three years.
-In 1927, Arndt completed her apprenticeship at the Bauhaus with a journeyman's examination before the weavers' guild in Glauchau.
+In 1927, Arndt completed her apprenticeship at the Bauhaus with a journeyman's examination in Glauchau.

 She designed two carpet models, Carpet No. 1 and Carpet No. 2.

-Carpet No. 1 was produced once as a prototype in 1924.
-This makes the current production for home furnishing a world premiere.
-Carpet No. 2 was designed and produced for Walter Gropius's director's room.
+Carpet No. 1 was produced only once as a prototype in 1924.
+This makes its current production for home furnishing a world premiere.
+Carpet No. 2 was designed and produced for Walter Gropius's director's office.

 materials